 Few people are ever fortunate enough to see the antlion.
 They are difficult to find because they spend so much time motionless at the bottom of the pit.
 Also, they are tan or brown (dirt-colored) and usually camouflaged with a thin layer of dust or sand that clings to their surface.
 They are easy to overlook.
 The best view of the larvae is achieved by sifting them out with a tea strainer.
 Just scoop up an inch or so of soil from below the bottom of the pit and shake away the soil.

-When you do find the antlion it will be up to ½ inch long with a flat, slender body.
-The body is wedge-shaped with the head narrower than the abdomen.
+When you find the antlion, it will be up to ½ inch long with a flat, slender body.
+The body is wedge-shaped, with the head narrower than the abdomen.
 However, the prominent feature will be the sharp, thin, sickle-shaped mandibles extending from the front of the head.

 A fully-grown antlion forms a cocoon in the ground and transforms to the adult stage